Olufummy/resume/README.md

 the new key not working so will definitely go back to my old book open to project

-a lot to fo on this project
+a lot todo on this project

+this is my CV ooo